Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Phonons

-\section{Phonons.}
+\section{Phonons}

-We derive the phonon spectrum using a force constant approach \cite{BruusFlensberg, Klogetvedt2023, Syljuasen2024, Thingstad2020Jun, Leraand2025Feb, Maeland2025Jun}.
+We derive the phonon spectrum using a force constant approach \cite{BruusFlensberg, Klogetvedt2023, Syljuasen2024, Thingstad2020Jun, Leraand2025Feb, Maeland2025Jun, Leraand2026Mar}.
 We determine the phonon modes for the single-atomic basis hexagonal crystal employed for the electron model, assuming the symmetries of the P31m space group.
-This approach results in a phenomenological model with four free force constants, $\gamma_1, \gamma_3, \gamma_4$ and $\gamma_6$, which we tune to get a spectrum with a similar energy range as reported for PtBi$_2$ in Ref.~\cite{Bashlakov2022PtBi2phononExp}.
+This approach results in a phenomenological model with five free force constants, $\gamma_1, \gamma_3, \gamma_4, \gamma_5,$ and $\gamma_6$, which we tune to get a spectrum with a similar energy range as reported for PtBi$_2$ \cite{Bashlakov2022PtBi2phononExp}.
 The phonon description is quantized in terms of phonon destruction (creation) operators $a_{\boldsymbol{q}m}^{(\dagger)}$, and the phonon energy spectrum $\omega_{\boldsymbol{q}m}$ is found by diagonalizing the dynamical matrix.
 The eigenvectors $\hat{e}_{\boldsymbol{q}m}$ contain information about the phonon modes.
+See EM for details.
 There are three acoustic phonon modes in the bulk.
 In slab geometry, they are projected on the in-plane momentum yielding $3L$ modes \cite{Lucas1968PhononOBC, Benedek2010PhononOBC}.
 Three of these modes are acoustic, while the remaining $3L-3$ modes have a nonzero energy at $\boldsymbol{q} = 0$.
 Even though these $3L-3$ modes also relate to the bulk acoustic modes, we name them optical phonons to separate phonon modes with zero energy and nonzero energy at zero in-plane momentum.
-See SM \cite{Suppl} for details.
 Figure \ref{fig:bands} shows electron bands and phonon spectrum.

-\section{Electron-phonon coupling.}
+\section{Electron-phonon coupling}